nescobar/nescobar.github.io/_posts/2018-10-7-Tennis-Visualization.md

 ![Scatter Plot]({{ site.baseurl }}/images/2018-10-7-Tennis-Visualization/2_scatter_plot.png "Scatter plot of Winners' Rankings")

 In this graph we are using a [scatter plot](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.scatter.html) to represent rankings of players that won Grand Slam finals in each year.
+The size of the bubble indicates the ranking of the player that lost the match (the smaller the bubble, the better the ranking).

 #### Distribution of aces by surface type